 (919) 513-3277 (fax)

 Hours of Operation:

 Closed for lunch (11:30 a.m. to 12:30 p.m.)

 It is preferred that customers submit jobs in person so that shop personnel can discuss project specifications and design with you.
 Please bring any sketches, drawings or mating parts pertinent to your job.

 Customers need to download and complete the client portion of the work request form (PDF), obtain the P.I.’s signature and bring the signed form to us as part of the job submission.

-Instrument makers Emad Tawardrous, Chris Sanford and Jasin Johnson will be happy to help you with your design and fabrication needs.
+Instrument maker Emad Tawadrous will be happy to help you with your design and fabrication needs.